 Economists often use economic impact statements to analyse the potential effects of a development on a variety of activities.
-It is similar to cost-benefit analysis, but need not take a full overall approach yet can focus on specific aspects.
-Hence the building of a new sports stadium can be looked at in terms of economic regeneration of an area, the short- and longer-term employment demands, the resultant traffic and parking issues, or of the inward investment that might be stimulated by favourable publicity.
+It is similar to cost-benefit analysis, but need not take a full overall approach and can focus on specific aspects.
+Hence, for example, the building of a new sports stadium or even an Olympic Games bid can be looked at in terms of economic regeneration of an area, the short- and longer-term employment demands, the resultant traffic and parking issues, or of the inward investment that might be stimulated.